Heather Whitestone

-Heather Leigh Whitestone McCallum (born February 24, 1973) is a former beauty queen and conservative activist who was the first deaf Miss America title holder, having lost most of her hearing at 18 months.
+Heather Leigh Whitestone McCallum (born February 24, 1973) is an American conservative activist and beauty queen who was the first deaf Miss America title holder, having lost most of her hearing at 18 months.

-Early life
+Early life and education

 Whitestone was born in Dothan, Alabama, to Bill Whitestone and Daphne Gray.
 When she was 18 months old, she lost her hearing due to a serious ear infection.
-In fourth grade, Heather learned about the story of a young woman from Alabama who would forever change her life, Helen Keller.
+In fourth grade, she learned about the story of Helen Keller, who would forever change her life.
 Keller became her role model.
-Whitestone was unable to keep up with her classwork and began to fall behind her peers.
+She was unable to keep up with her classwork and began to fall behind her peers.
 She asked her family to send her to a special school that would enable her to catch up with other students in her class.
 While at the Central Institute for the Deaf in St. Louis, Missouri, she learned two grade levels per year.
 After three years, she caught up with her peers and returned to Alabama to graduate from public high school with a 3.6-grade point average (GPA).

-She moved to Birmingham at age sixteen, following her parents' divorce.
-She attended the Alabama School of Fine Arts for a year and graduated from Berry High School (Now Hoover High School) in 1991.
+Whitestone moved to Birmingham at age sixteen, following her parents' divorce.
+She attended the Alabama School of Fine Arts for a year and graduated from Berry High School (now Hoover High School) in 1991.
 Her passion was ballet, and she had spent most of her time developing her ballet skills, especially after hearing loss.
 She then went on to study at Jacksonville State University.

 Pageant record

 Whitestone first participated in the Shelby County Junior Miss program.
 While not actually a beauty pageant, the experience gave her the confidence to begin entering pageants.
 Her first year in the Miss America system, she won the Miss Jacksonville State University title, and went on to be Miss Alabama.
 She stood next to Miss Virginia (Cullen Johnson) in the finals of the Miss America 1995 pageant.
-When the first runner-up was announced, she could not hear the host Regis Philbin but could read his lips.
+When the first runner-up was announced, she could not hear the host, Regis Philbin, but could read his lips.
 Surprised, she looked to her fellow contestant for confirmation that she had won.

-As Miss America, she showcased her S.T.A.R.S. program around the country.
-S.T.A.R.S. stands for "Success Through Action and Realization of your dreams."
+As Miss America, Whitestone showcased her S.T.A.R.S. program around the country.
+S.T.A.R.S. stands for "Success Through Action and Realization of your dreams".
 It has five points: positive attitude, belief in a dream, the willingness to work hard, facing obstacles, and building a strong support team.